-Appendix A - Explanatory notes for Devon state-funded schools, both for primary and secondary-phase schools unless explicitly varied in a school policy.
+Appendix A - Glossary

+Explanatory notes for Devon state-funded schools, both for primary and secondary-phase schools unless explicitly varied in a school policy.
 The oversubscription criteria for this school are detailed above.
-Further information can be found at www.devon.gov.uk/admissions and in the Step by Step and the In-Year Admissions Guides at http://devon.cc/prospectus
+Further information can be found on the LA website and in Devon's Step by Step and the In-Year Admissions Guides.
+The purpose of this section is to give the reader an understanding of the admission process from Reception to Sixth Forms.